 The disastrous irony of blind faith is that it motivates people to do harmful things that, in their heads, they believe are good, right, just, noble and necessary to serve the principles of their faith.
 The whole thing about faith is to believe things for which there is no empirical evidence.
 What can you say to a person like this to convince them otherwise?
 Heads are chopped off in the name of faith; horrific never-ending wars are waged that kill thousands.

-I ask you, is there a more powerful and sharper double-edged sword in our world than blind faith?
+I ask you, is there a more powerful and sharper double-edged sword in our world than blind faith to one religion?